 MRes2/PhD Scholarship - Genomics Implementation 2

-Australian Institute of Health Innovation (AIHI)
+Australian Institute of Health Innovation (AIHI), Centre for Healthcare Resilience and Implementation Science

-Genomics Implementation 2: Consumer perspectives and experiences of the implementation of genomic sequencing in Australian healthcare organisations
+Genomics implementation 2: Consumer perspectives and experiences of the implementation of genomic sequencing in Australian healthcare organisations

 The Australian Institute of Health Innovation (AIHI) is part of the largest grant on genomics ever awarded by the National Health and Medical Research Council (NHMRC).
 The Australian Genomics Health Alliance (AGHA) project aims to prepare Australia for the genomics revolution in health care, and will run for five years (2016-2020).